everything8215/ff6/README.md

 If you have git installed, run `git clone https://github.com/everything8215/ff6.git`.
 Otherwise, click on "Code" in GitHub and select "Download ZIP" to copy the repo to your computer.

-### Install Node.js Modules

-In the root directory, run `npm install` to install Node.js modules needed to build the ROMs.

 ### Rip ROM Data